Arm exponent for the Gaussian free field on metric graphs in intermediate dimensions: Critical one-arm probability

-\begin{Rk} If one is only interested in proving \eqref{eq:def_rho}, that is obtaining \eqref{eq:1-arm-UB-crit} for some subpolynomial function $q$, the above proof of Theorem~\ref{T:1arm-crit} can be simplified as follows.
-One replaces the events $\mathbf{B}_k$ from \eqref{eq:B-i} by a single event where we recall the definition of big loops from below \eqref{eq:small-loop}, and notice that by a similar reasoning as in \eqref{eq:pf-Th1-3} One can then define $\mathcal{O}$ as the set of vertices in $B_R$ hit by a big loop, show similarly as in Lemma~\ref{L:fpp-ann} that $\mathcal{O}$ is a $(L,R,\ell/2,\kappa)$-good obstacle with high probability, and hence proceeding similarly as in \eqref{eq:pf-main1-4} and below one deduces that $\P(\mathbf{B})\leq (L\ell)^{\alpha}\exp\{-c\delta\log(L)^{-\btwo}\ell\}$.
-Taking $\delta=c$ and $\ell=\log(L)^{1+\btwo}$, it follows that by \eqref{eq:R-form}.
-When $\nu>1$ this simply corresponds to a higher $\log$ power in \eqref{eq:const-UB-1arm-crit}, but when $\nu=1$, for instance on $\Z^3$, one obtains $q(R)=\log(R)^{1/2}$ instead of $\log\log R$ in \eqref{eq:const-UB-1arm-crit}.
-Incidentally, this factor $\log(R)^{1/2}$ on $\Z^3$ already appeared multiple times before, see \cite{DiWi,DrePreRod5}, and it can also be deduced from \cite[(1.9)]{DrePreRod3}, hence the interest of improving it to $\log\log R$.
+by \eqref{eq:R-form}.
+When $\nu >1$, this simply corresponds to a higher $\log $ power in \eqref{eq:const-UB-1arm-crit}, but when $\nu =1$, for instance on $\mathbb{Z}^{3}$, one obtains $q(R)=(\log R)^{1/2}$ instead of $\log \log R$ in \eqref{eq:const-UB-1arm-crit}.
+Incidentally, this factor $(\log R)^{1/2}$ on $\mathbb{Z}^{3}$ already appeared multiple times before (see \cite{DiWi,DrePreRod5}), and it can also be deduced from \cite{DrePreRod3}, (1.9), hence the interest of improving it to $\log \log R$.
 Intuitively, this improvement comes from asking to meet many big loops in Proposition~\ref{P:N-bad}, whose union have a much bigger capacity than a single loop by Lemma~\ref{L:cap-LB}. \end{Rk}